 Google SketchUp File

-Google SketchUp is a free software that allows you to design all kinds of things.
+Google SketchUp is a free ONLINE software that allows you to design all kinds of things.
 We’ve provided the SketchUp file for our specific shelving unit, which was made to our closet specifications.

 Download SketchUp File (File is zipped)